Minorities in Korea

 Korea has always been a highly ethnically and linguistically homogeneous nation, however some minorities in Korea exist.
 Since recent decades, South Korea has become home to a number of foreign residents (5.3%), whereas isolated North Korea has not experienced this trend.

 Minorities in North Korea include groups of repatriated Koreans, small religious communities, and migrants from neighboring China and Japan.
 North Korea largely remains ethnically homogeneous with a small Chinese expatriate community and a few Japanese people.

-With regards to minorities in South Korea, in 2022, the percent of foreigners in South Korea has risen to 4.37%, or 2,245,912 people.
+With regard to minorities in South Korea, in 2022, the percent of foreigners in South Korea has risen to 4.37%, or 2,245,912 people.
 Half of this population was Chinese (849,804), followed by Vietnamese (235,007), Thais (201,681) and Americans (156,562).
 In 2025, the percent of foreigners in South Korea has risen to 5.3%, or 2.73 million people.
 Half of this population was Chinese (958,959), followed by Vietnamese (305,936), Thais (188,770) and Americans (170,251).